WebCitizens/docs/src/content/docs/en/introduction.md

 description: "Docs intro"
 ---

-**Welcome to Astro!**
+**Welcome to JadeChamber!**

-This is the `docs` starter template.
-It contains all of the features that you need to build a Markdown-powered documentation site, including:
+This is the `docs` for Front-end learning.
+Power by `Astro` and it contains all of the features that you need to build a Markdown-powered documentation site, including:

 - ✅ **Full Markdown support**
 - ✅ **Responsive mobile-friendly design**